A Complexity Dichotomy for Temporal Valued Constraint Satisfaction Problems: Temporal VCSPs

-\begin{proposition} Each of the relational structures $(\Q; \Betw), (\Q; \Cyc), (\Q; \Sep), (\Q; T_3)$, and $(\Q; -T_3)$ pp-constructs $K_3$. \end{proposition} \begin{proof} This is proved in the proof of \cite[Theorem 12.0.1]{Book}.
+\begin{proof} This is proven in the proof of \cite[Theorem 12.0.1]{Book}.
 In fact, the proof shows that each of these structures pp-interprets all finite structures.
 Since $K_3$ is finite and a~pp-interpretation is a~special case of a~pp-construction, the statement follows. \end{proof}